rlawnsdud99/XAI606-JunYoungKim/README.md

 ---

 #### III.
 Dataset Description

-The dataset contains raw EMG data from 36 subjects performing static hand gestures.
+The dataset contains raw EMG data from 36 subjects performing static hand gestures(Open data).
 Each subject executed two series of 6 or 7 basic gestures.
 Each gesture lasted for 3 seconds, with a 3-second pause between gestures.
 Data was collected using a MYO Thalmic bracelet equipped with eight sensors.

 - **Columns:**
   1) Time - Time in ms